 How did Kenny hear the music before Northern Ballet’s orchestra started working on it?
 What was he choreographing to?

 This is the magic of modern technology.
 Using orchestral samples (mostly samples from Spitfire Audio), I recorded what’s called an “orchestral mockup” of the score.
 So I would send Kenny a recording that sounded like a real orchestra: this way he could hear exactly what it would sound like once we put it onto the players in the NB Sinfonia.
 This meant that he had something that sounded like a real orchestral recording that he could use for rehearsals.
 From the very beginning the dancers knew what the orchestra would end up sounding like.
 The old-school way of writing a ballet is that a composer would write something on piano and then give it to an orchestrator to flesh out, but I come from the film and TV world where you actually start with a full orchestral mockup.
+And the bonus is that because I have this full mockup, I can listen to the full score whenever I want to!

 How long did you have to write it?